corvulpex/hasht-server/README.md

 ```
 ./hasht-server [name_of_shared_memory] [number_of_buckets] [number_of_queue_slots]
 ```
+> [!WARNING]
-Note: This number has to be the same in the client program or the queue will break.
+> The number of queue slots has to be the same in the client program or the queue will break.

 ### Using the running server